 The finalists for WashingtonExec’s Pinnacle Awards were announced Oct.
 8, and we’ll be highlighting some of them until the event takes place virtually Nov.
 12.

-Next up is Oki Mek, senior adviser to the Department of Health and Human Services’ chief information officer.
+Next is Artificial Intelligence Government Executive of the Year finalist Oki Mek, who’s senior adviser to the Department of Health and Human Services’ chief information officer.
 Here, he talks future focus areas, professional risks and collaboration.

 What are you most proud of having been a part of in your current organization?